RedisLabs/redislabs-docs/content/kubernetes/re-clusters/cluster-recovery.md

 You can also perform cluster recovery to reset cluster nodes, to troubleshoot issues, or in a case of active/passive failover.

-The cluster recovery for Kubernetes automates these recovery steps:
+The Redis Enterprise for Kubernetes automates these recovery steps:

 1. Recreates a fresh Redis Enterprise cluster
 1. Mounts the persistent storage with the recovery files from the original cluster to the nodes of the new cluster